mohamedtarek10/Face-Recognition-/README.md

 - numpy
 - matplotlib

-## Data Preprocessing

-- The images are loaded, resized, and normalized to prepare them for training.

 ## Model Architecture

 The CNN model consists of several convolutional layers.
 The final layer uses softmax activation for face recognition.